 The City has a policy that any City employee or volunteer who works with children or others who may be considered "vulnerable" must agree to a background check.
-In order to protect everyone, Master Naturalists are never the only adult with a group of children, senior community members, disabled persons, or other persons of vulnerability.
+In order to protect everyone, Master Naturalists are never the only adult with a group of children, senior citizens, disabled persons, or others who may be considered "vulnerable."
 There must always be a responsible adult from the group requesting the services of a Master Naturalist present during any Master Naturalist program.
 If a child needs to use the restroom, please refer him to their teacher or guardian for assistance and permission.